 Red Tail Ridge Winery is proud to support Foodlink by doing what they do best, making wine.
 Ten percent of the profits from their Good Karma wine goes to Foodlink.

-In late October, the winery announced that more than $25,800 has been donated since the fundraiser began!
+In December of 2017, the winery announced that more than $30,800 has been donated since the fundraiser began!